If you feel as though you’re being nickel-and-dimed by businesses nowadays, that’s probably because you are.

 Many hotels now tack on resort fees to cover the cost of everything from “complimentary” newspapers to maintaining the on-site gym.
 It doesn’t matter if you don’t swim, don’t have a computer or don’t care about current events.
 Many hotels assess resort fees no matter what.

-It may be possible to negotiate a waiver of the resort fee if you don’t plan to use amenities, as we explain in “11 Tips for Avoiding Ridiculous Hotel Fees.”
+It may be possible to negotiate a waiver of some fees, as we explain in “11 Tips for Avoiding Ridiculous Hotel Fees.”
 But as the saying goes, your mileage may vary.

 2. Drink refills